Ilya-Songrov/ProductsAndDiscount/README.md

-## If discount divide on quantity with remainder, we separate quantity and discount on parts so that its divide without remainder
+ If discount divide on quantity with remainder, we separate quantity and discount on parts so that its divide without remainder.

 ![Screen Shot](md/image_2021-11-06_11-47-20.png)